PyChina/weekly/content/Issue/issue-370.md

     + SHIBEL K. MANSOUR
     + • Shared by Shibel K. Mansour

-A step-by-step guide on implementing “as-you-type” AJAX search in Django
+A step-by-step guide on implementing "as-you-type" AJAX search in Django